Lampower/FastApiToDo/README.md

 poetry config virtualenvs.in-project true - global config to create env not in system cache but in project directory

+poetry env use %PATH_TO_PYTHON% - to recreate venv with python of needed version

 uvicorn main:app - to run app